The Secretary-General of the League of

 the four years of Colician administration promising to promote many reforms as to the

 leadership structure of LOSS, but it wasn't made.
-He forced the League into a belligerant
+He forced the League into what was then considered a belligerant

-charachter by passing anti-pacifist statements and was charged with strong denounces of
+character by approving anti-pacifist statements and was charged with strong denounces of

-leading terrorist and spying missions on other micronations.
+leading terrorist and spying missions into other micronations.
 As a motion for his removal

-started receiving support from member states, he resigned, two months before the end of
+started to receive support from member states, he resigned, two months before the end of

 his term. |